Jiyu version

 Can you love the people and govern the state without personal knowledge?

-Can you recoil to take the feminine position in the course of Nature's opposition and change?
+Can you recoil to take the feminine position in the course of Nature's

 Can you perceive all and comprehend all without taking any action?